-Criticisms of calling for ending animal farming
+Criticisms of calling for the end of animal farming

-While Vegan Australia has received good support for this submission and others like it, we have received some criticisms, such as: we are unlikely to get everyone to go vegan, we are unlikely to convince the Victorian government to ban animal agriculture, it sets us up for failure and not being taken seriously and so we should strive for a more achievable goal.
+While Vegan Australia has received good support for submissions such as this, we have received some criticisms, such as: we are unlikely to get everyone to go vegan, we are unlikely to convince the Australian government to ban animal agriculture, it sets us up for failure and not being taken seriously and so we should strive for a more achievable goal.

 By "more achievable goal", people usually mean advocating for some sort of better conditions for the animals who are suffering now.
-We expect there will number of excellent submissions to this inquiry on this topic and we in no way want to undermine those.
+We expect there will be a number of excellent submissions to this inquiry on this topic and we in no way want to undermine those.
 However we would like to point out that there have been animal cruelty laws for about 200 years and yet the conditions most farmed animals suffer under now are worse than ever.
 Rather than regulating animal use, a better way is to stop using animals in the first place.
 To advocate for anything less is to sell the animals short.